TERMS AND CONDITIONS OF BUSINESS Applicable Law

 In some cases, you may be entitled to assistance with your professional fees.
 Assistance may be provided through insurance policies you hold or via membership of a professional or trade body.
 Other than where such insurance was arranged through us you will need to advise us of any such insurance cover that you have.
 You will remain liable for our fees regardless of whether all or part are liable to be paid by your insurers.

 We will bill periodically in accordance with the agreement reached with you and our invoices are due for payment within 14 days of issue.
-Our fees are exclusive of VAT which will be added where it is chargeable.
-Any disbursements we incur on your behalf and expenses incurred in the course of carrying out our work for you will be added to our invoices where appropriate.
+Our fees are exclusive of VAT, which will be added at standard rate currently 20%.

 Unless otherwise agreed to the contrary our fees do not include the costs of any third party, counsel or other professional fees.